JingwenShi123/Talking-Clock-Team-5/README.md

 **Language Switch**
 Written Language: Click the "EN-中" button in the top left corner to switch the text language.
 Time-telling Language: Choose either of the time-telling buttom as your prefrred language.
+We will display hours, minutes, and seconds, but when announcing verbally, we won't mention the seconds.

 **Timezone Slection**
 This Clock operates on a twelve-hour system
+"AM" - "ante meridiem"
+"PM" -"post meridiem"
 1. Tokyo: Japan Standard Time (JST) Latitude:35.682839°N, Longitude:139.759455°E.
 2. Shanghai: China Standard Time (CST) Latitude:31.230416°N, Longitude:121.473701°E.
 3. New York: Eastern Standard Time (EST) Latitude:40.712776°N, Longitude:74.005974°W.